invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/AzureActiveDirectoryAuditLog.rst

 Usage
 """"""""""""""""""""""""""
-Running the script without any parameters will gather the Azure Active Directory Audit Log for the last 90 days:
+Running the script without any parameters will gather the Azure Active Directory Audit Log for the last 7 days (Entra ID Free) or 30 days (Entra ID P1+P2):
 ::

    Get-ADAuditLogs